CyberGRX/twin-sister/README.md

 This approach has the advantage of being simple and straightforward and can be more than adequate if the problem space is small and well-contained.
 It begins to break down, however, as the system under test becomes more complex.
+One manifestation of this breakdown is the appearance of "hobo arguments."
 The initializer must specify each dependency that can be injected and the target bears responsibility for maintaining each injected object and passing it to sub-components as they are created.

-In many cases, this approach will force classes to be aware of injected entities that otherwise ought not concern them.
 For example

 ```
 class Horse: